angelasmao/MyFlixRepo/README.md

   * [x] Title, Backdrop Image, Overview (Landscape mode)
 * [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
 * [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
-* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
+* [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen. **(Doesn't fully work - only works for first video when app is opened.
+Memory leak afterwards?)**

 The following **additional** features are implemented: